Characters

 and so on.

-Total number of layers to add depends on how many actors you want to be displayed at the same time.
+Total number of layers to add depends on the max amount of unique camera-rendered layered actors spawned at any given time, no matter visible or not.
 When layered actor is rendered, it holds a layer from the pool.
-When the actor hidden, it releases the layer, allowing it to be re-used by other actors.
-Be aware, that layered actors are rendered on appearance change, which happens when they're initially added to scene (even if they're initially hidden), so layer pool size should accommodate total number of camera-rendered actors in a scenario script.
+When the actor is hidden, it releases the layer, allowing it to be re-used by other actors.
+However, the actors are also rendered on appearance change, which happen when they're initially added to scene (even if they're hidden) or when game is loaded or rolled-back, so layer pool size has to accommodate total number of camera-rendered actors spawned at a time, and not just amount of such actors visible at a time.
+To destroy (de-spawn) an actor after hiding it, use @remove

 While in camera rendering mode, game objects of the layered actor prefab are considered layers when they have Layered Actor Layer